NicoBrun/ada2017/project/README.md

  - matching_video is part 3.2 for movies_and_TV and Amazon_Instant_Video
  - control-subject-matching is part 3.3, and ran on CDs_and_Vinyls, but can run identically on movies_and_TV and Amazon_Instant_Video by changing the file names

-# About our report
-We still have compilation issues with latex.
-Figures are broken.
-If we can't fix them by the deadline, you will find a version of our report [with fixed figures](https://nicobrun.github.io/ADA/ADA-report-NicolasBruner-QuentinBouvet-SandraMarcadent.pdf) on our github page (plus it wasn't specified how we were supposed to hand it out).

 # A list of internal milestones up until project milestone 2
 * Define the useful features *finished 100%*